Back to Insights

 When to Appoint an Owner's Representative

-The most effective time to engage an owner's representative is as early as possible, ideally before signing a Letter of Intent or selecting a shipyard.
+The most effective time to engage an owner's representative is as early as possible, ideally before signing a Letter of Intent or shortlisting yards.
 Early involvement allows the representative to contribute to yard evaluation, contract negotiation, and specification development, ensuring the owner's position is properly protected from the outset.
+The largest single contribution an owner's representative makes is usually in the contract and yard-selection phase, before any money has changed hands.

 That said, it is never too late.
 If construction is already underway and the owner feels they lack adequate oversight, an experienced representative can integrate at any stage.
-They will review existing contracts and documentation, assess the current state of the build, and establish a structured monitoring and reporting framework going forward.
+We review existing contracts and documentation, audit the current state of the build, and establish a structured monitoring and reporting framework from that point forward.
+Late engagement is less effective than early.
+It is also far better than continuing without representation through delivery and into the warranty period, which is precisely when most disputes arise.

 Core Services Provided by an Owner's Representative